How Long Do Cats Live?

 Finally, one last aspect of extending your cat’s life as long as possible is quite simply, plenty of love and affection.
 Just like humans or even dogs, cats thrive in an environment where they receive plenty of affection and attention.
 They may be finicky creatures and only want you to pet them on their timetable, but when they do come calling, be ready to provide that love.
 Cats adore being petted and cuddled as long as they’ve initiated it, and they enjoy engaging in playtime and even wrestling sessions with their human.
 Just be careful of those teeth and claws!

 If you commit to making time to give your cat what he needs and provide the proper nutrition and care that their feline bodies require, you will see them not just blossom and thrive, but maybe even live well past the cat lifespan average of their breed.
-It could even be almost like they have nine of those lives after all.
+CBD has many potential health and wellness benefits for older cats who may be slowing down.
+Be sure to check out our CBD for Cats see if it might be of benefit to your furry family member, it could even be almost like they have nine of those lives after all.

 - Lutz, Angela.
 “What Is the Average Lifespan of a Cat?”
 Catster, 29 Aug.
 2018, Accessed 6 Jan 2019. www.catster.com/cat-health-care/average-lifespan-of-a-cat.